roszczypalam/dotfiles/README.md

     Usages <leader>n (shows all the usages of a name) Open module, e.g. :Pyimport os (opens the os module)

+### Navigating between tmux & vim

+I've installed plugin called vim-tmux-navigator to easly navigate through tmux & vim panes with one-type bindings

 ### TODO

 coping from other tmux window -> xclip or vim mode in terminal (ex. i want to get path using pwd and paste it to another window)

+add readme about FZF and Ag

+coping from other windows to vimsearch "/" or smth